Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

-Meander through the various display cases here and marvel at creatures like the Aye-Aye, a nocturnal lemur from the forests of Madagascar, and a Coelacanth, a prehistoric fish that was rediscovered in South Africa in 1938.
+So, meander through the various display cases here and marvel at creatures like the Aye-Aye, a nocturnal lemur from the forests of Madagascar, and a Coelacanth, a prehistoric fish that was rediscovered in South Africa in 1938.

-Other collection highlights include a mounted Schomburgk’s Deer, a Quagga (it basically looks like a zebra but only has stripes in its head), a Rodrigues Giant Tortoise, a Santa Lucian Giant Rice Rat, a Seychelles Giant Tortoise, and a Martinique Muskrat.
+However, other collection highlights include a mounted Schomburgk’s Deer, a Quagga (it basically looks like a zebra but only has stripes in its head), a Rodrigues Giant Tortoise, a Santa Lucian Giant Rice Rat, a Seychelles Giant Tortoise, and a Martinique Muskrat.
 Many of which are the only known specimens of their kind in the world.

-If natural history really isn’t your thing, then feel free to beeline it on over to the giant gold clock in the room, which was made for Marie-Antoinette (insert your stunned ohs and ahs here).
+But, if natural history really isn’t your thing, then feel free to beeline it on over to the giant gold clock in the room, which was made for Marie-Antoinette (insert your stunned ohs and ahs here).

-**FYI, the Gallery of Evolution is just one of three different museums that make up Paris’s National Musem of Natural History (AKA Muséum National d’Histoire Naturelle).***
+Pro Tip: The Gallery of Evolution is just one of three different museums that make up Paris’s National Musem of Natural History (AKA Muséum National d’Histoire Naturelle).

 Address: 36 Rue Geoffroy-Saint-Hilaire, 75005 Paris, France (located in the Jarden des Plantes)